 Persons age 60 or over may receive tuition scholarships.
 Such persons must follow standard admissions procedures and meet all course prerequisites as stated in the catalog.
 Waivers apply ONLY to college-credit courses and do not include books, fees, supplies, or tools.
 Registration will take place during regular registration periods.
 Available space will not be assured until the last day of late registration.
 In the event space is no longer available, such persons will be required to withdraw from the course.

 Click here for Senior Citizen Tuition Waiver Form

 The recipient must complete an agreement form and submit it to the Office of Student Financial Services before the recipient receives his / her award notification.
-The award notification includes the type of scholarship that has been awarded, the level of the award, the duration of the award as well as any other provide state / federal financial aid assistance.
-Note that students receiving academic scholarships for tuition only are responsible for paying any fees and/or textbook costs.
+The award notification includes the type of scholarship that has been awarded, the level of the award, the duration of the award as well as any other provided state / federal financial aid assistance.

 The Scholarship Committee monitors a recipient's academic progress each semester to determine if the scholarship is renewable.
 A student must maintain a cumulative minimum 3.00 grade point average or higher each semester.
-If, at any time, the cumulative grade point average falls below 3.00, the student forfeits the scholarship.
+If, at any time, the cumulative grade point average falls below 3.00, or the student changes majors, the student forfeits the scholarship.

 Students must complete the renewal scholarship agreement form that will be sent to them in May, and submit to Student Financial Services for continuation of scholarship by June 15, with a copy of the transcript attached which includes the Spring Semester Grades.
 A processed FAFSA for the next year must be submitted by June 15th.

 Students will be notified of their financial award package, including all scholarships, grants, and work-study on or before July 30th.